crab12345crab/quizlet-scraper/README.md

 # quizlet-scraper
 scrapes quizlet sets and turns them into an anki supported csv format\
 Instructions:\
-Paste Quizlet URL into prompt and import the quizlet.csv file produced into anki
+Paste Quizlet URL into prompt and import the quizlet.csv file produced into anki\
+Dependencies:\
+- Beautiful Soup (pip install beautifulsoup4)